The Veiled Prophet (opera): Synopsis

-Can add one curse to the foul thing I am.

 In the second act Azim is introduced into the harem, and there follows a long scene comprising choruses for the women, an air for Fatima, "There's a bower of roses" and a ballet.
 Zelica enters.
 Azim's ardent passion overcomes her, and, forgetting her oath, she agrees to flee with him.
 At the close of their love duet Mokanna appears; Azim tries to stab him but his weapon breaks in two, and he rushes out vowing vengeance.

 The last act takes place outside the palace.
 It opens with an air for the watchman, followed by a conspirators' chorus which Mokanna boldly interrupts, and to impress his wavering followers he performs a miracle before their eyes—the moon rising apparently at his bidding.
 He then sends them into the palace to their deaths: he has had their wine poisoned.
 After the ensemble there are a duet for Zelica and Fatima, a solo for Zelica (written for the London production), and a duet for Zelica and Mokanna, at the end of which Azim bursts in with the Caliph's soldiers.
 Mokanna is quickly overcome, but he escapes from the guards, and with a parting shout of defiance he throws himself into a pool.
 The opera concludes with a chorus of triumph.